From lunches and carols to markets and meeting Santa

-Hike above Chapman’s Peak for amazing views of the Atlantic Ocean, Hout Bay, Fish Hoek, Gordon’s Bay and a stunning mountain range, the southerly extension of the Constantia Berg (593m high) to be exact.
-Chapman’s Peak must be one of the least hiked peaks on the Table Mountain chain.
-I even call Chappies 'paradise' and a hike will provide you with even better views than the road.
-Some say it’s one of the most rewarding hikes on the Peninsula.
+Chapman’s Peak, or Chappies as the locals call it, is home to one of the most famous drives in the world.
+But the range above it is also an inspiring place to hike.
+Get to the top and you'll be rewarded with amazing views of the Atlantic Ocean, Hout Bay, Fish Hoek, Gordon’s Bay and the stunning southerly extension of the Constantia Berg (593m high).
+Despite this, Chapman’s must be one of the least-hiked peaks on the Table Mountain chain.
+Some even claim it’s one of the most rewarding hikes on the Peninsula.

 What to bring

-- Dogs are allowed.
+- Dogs They're allowed in the park.
 Take some extra water as your best friend will be thirsty too.

-- Money for the toll.
+- Money If you drive there, you'll need money for the toll.
 If you enter Chapman’s Peak from Hout Bay, you don't have to pay the toll if you are not exiting at the other end of Chapman's Peak.
 Ask for a daypass at the toll booth and you can hike or picnic for free.
 Also, if you choose the route ending at the Silvermine Nature Reserve, you have to pay a conservation fee.

 Chapman’s Peak parking area (just below the ticket check point)

-Enjoy walking up the steep path while being surrounded by proteas and other fynbos.
+Walking up the steep path you'll be surrounded by proteas and other species of fynbos.
 Take your time, breathe in and enjoy the amazing scenery around you.
 The path is very well maintained and easy to follow, paved with sandstone rocks most of the way.
 When you level out near the top, turn right and continue towards Noordhoek along a slowly rising path.
 You will move over and around the minor peak and eventually come to the rocky summit of Chapman’s Peak.

 Some say it’s best to climb Chapman’s Peak later in the afternoon as in the morning much of the scenery is obscured by shadows cast by the morning sun and at midday the sun renders a lot of the scenery flat.
-However, in the late afternoon or sunset the area lights up with an iridescent red glow almost like hot coals as the sinking sun reflects off the normally bright sandstone cliffs.
-You may also be fortunate and enjoy a fantastic sunset, but even if you don’t the horizon is sure to glow red long after the sun has disappeared.
+However, in the late afternoon or at sunset the area lights up with an iridescent red glow, almost like hot coals, as the sinking sun reflects off the normally bright sandstone cliffs.
+You may be lucky enough to catch a fantastic sunset, but even if you don’t the horizon is sure to glow red long after the sun has disappeared.